 - Qualifications of workshop Instructor(s) - teaching ability and experience with topic

-- Financial feasibility - Annual Meeting workshops must be self-supporting, meaning that all expenses must be covered by the workshop registration fees and a small instructor honorarium from FAIC.
+- Financial feasibility - Annual Meeting workshops have a limited budget; expenses must be covered by the workshop registration fees and a small instructor honorarium from FAIC.

 If you are local to the location of an upcoming annual meeting and are interesting in hosting a workshop at your facility, email firstname.lastname@example.org.